© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Wantyn Dyke is a scheduled monument protected by Cadw under reference MG208.
 View the official record →

-Wantyn Dyke is a linear earthwork of Early Medieval date located in Wales and recorded in the Cadw Scheduled Ancient Monuments register as MG208.
+Wantyn Dyke is a linear earthwork of Early Medieval date situated in Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG208.

 Wantyn Dyke dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Wantyn Dyke is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG208.